MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage.md

 > [!NOTE]
 > Azure Diagnostics extension will be deprecated on March 31, 2026.
 After this date, Microsoft will no longer provide support for the Azure Diagnostics extension.

 ## Migration from Azure Diagnostic Extensions for Linux and Windows (LAD/WAD)

-- LAD and WAD were announced for deprecation on 9/30/2024 and will be retired on 3/31/2026
-- Azure Monitor Agent is the new converged agent that can collect data and send to multiple data destinations including event hubs and storage
+- Azure Monitor Agent can collect and send data to multiple destinations, including Log Analytics workspaces, Azure Event Hubs, and Azure Storage.
-- You can see if LAD/WAD are installed in your VM within the VM Extensions blade
-- A new diagnostic settings experience will be coming before final retirement
+- To check which extensions are installed on your VM, select **Extensions + applications** under **Settings** on your VM.
-- As part of your migration planning, plan to remove LAD/WAD once you have set up an AMA that can send the same data to event hubs and/or storage to avoid duplicate data.
+- Remove LAD or WAD after you set up Azure Monitor Agent to collect the same data to Event Hubs or Azure Storage to avoid duplicate data.
-- For logs going to storage, we highly suggest using [Log Analytics Auxiliary Logs](https://azure.microsoft.com/en-us/updates/v2/azure-monitor-auxiliary-logs) which provide cost effective logging
+- As an alternative to storage, we highly recommend you set up a table with the [Auxiliary plan](../logs/data-platform-logs.md#table-plans) in your Log Analytics workspace for cost-effective logging.

 ## What's supported